francoism90/dotfiles/README.md

 #### Fish

-Install fish in the OpenSUSE distrobox container using BoxBuddy (this is recommended over system packages):
+Install fish in an OpenSUSE distrobox container using BoxBuddy (this is recommended over system packages):

 ```bash
 # zypper install fish starship